 Jerk Chicken Wings

-Baked Crispy Jerk chicken wings dusted with Jamaican Jerk Seasoning are the perfect start to any party!
+Baked crispy Jerk chicken wings dusted with Jamaican Jerk seasoning are the perfect start to any party.
 Flavored with allspice, cinnamon, and spicy cayenne, they will get your mouth watering!

-In my last post, I showed you my recipe for Homemade Jerk Seasoning Mix.
-I discovered jerk seasoning on my honeymoon to Jamaica in 1999 when we stayed at a Beaches resort and ate everything in site.
+I discovered jerk seasoning on my honeymoon in 1999 when we went to Jamaica.
+We stayed at one of those “all-inclusive” resorts and ate everything in site.

 Now you know I love chicken wings.
 They are the perfect snack food that doubles as a meal.
 I could eat chicken wings all day long.